-Google has launched a major update to the Maps API platform a year ago.
+Google has launched a major update to the Maps API platform in 2018.
 Google changed it to premium plans.
 Based on this update, every Google API should have a valid API key and Google billing account.

 You can get more information here: